ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex1_Device_Management.md

 6. In the **Assign licenses to users** pane, select the **Enter a name or email address** field, and in the list of users that appears, select **Holly Dickson**, and then select the **Assign** button at the bottom of the pane.
 7. Close the **You assigned a license to Holly Dickson** window.

-8. Leave your Client 1 VM aopen for the remainder of this lab.
+8. Leave your Client 1 VM open for the remainder of this lab.

 You have now verified the available Enterprise Mobility + Security E5 licenses in your tenant and assigned an EMS E5 license to Holly.